petiay/measure_extinction/docs/code_capabilities.rst

 The data that is stored as part of `measure_extinction.extdata.ExtData` is the extinction curve from each source and associated details.
-Specfic times stored include (where src = data source),
+Specific details stored include (where src = data source),

 * type: type of extinction measurement (e.g., elx, elxebv, alax)
 * type_rel_band: photometric band that is used for the relative extinction measurement (usually V band)